fstudart/AECOPD-Sputum-1Yr-Mortality/README.md

 Sequence data from all sputum samples (n=112) used in this analysis have been submitted to the National Center for Biotechnology Information’s Sequence Read Archive (SRA) under the following accession numbers: BioProject PRJNA491749 and SRA study accession SRP162074.

-In this Public Repository, the BIOM files (based on rarefied and non-rarified feature tables), phylogenetic tree file, metadata table and bioinformatics codes used in QIIME2™ and R are available for download.
-Questions: please contact Fernando Studart (fernando.studart@hli.ubc.ca).

-Files in Folder - Files_used_analysis:
+In the folder (Files_used_analysis), the data files used for analysis in the manuscript "Sputum Microbiome is Associated With 1-Year Mortality Following COPD Hospitalizations" (Authors: Leitao Filho et al; Status: Submitted - Under Revision - R2) are available for download:

 1) BIOM files: 102-Sputum-not-rarefied-with-taxonomy.biom; 102-Sputum-rarefied-with-taxonomy.biom